3. Loss of taxpayer status due to change of residence

 The self-assessment must be submitted within the declaration period for the tax period in which said income should have been imputed had the loss of taxpayer status not occurred.

-If the taxpayer chooses to apply the special provisions provided for in the aforementioned article 95 bis of the Personal Income Tax Law in the event of a change of residence to another Member State of the European Union or the European Economic Area with which there is an effective exchange of tax information, and any of the circumstances provided for in article 95 bis.6.a) of the Personal Income Tax Law occur which determine the obligation to self-assess the capital gain, the self-assessment must be submitted within the period between the date on which any of the circumstances referred to in article 95 bis.6.a) of the Personal Income Tax Law occurs and the end of the immediately following period for Personal Income Tax returns, or within the period for Personal Income Tax returns corresponding to the first fiscal year in which the taxpayer did not have such status as a result of the change of residence, if this were later.
+If the taxpayer opts for the application of the specialities provided for in the aforementioned article 95 bis of the Law of PIT In the event of a change of residence to another Member State of the European Union, or of the European Economic Area with which there is an effective exchange of tax information, and any of the circumstances provided for in Article 95 bis.6.a) of the Law of the European Union occur.
+PIT that determine the obligation to self-assess the capital gain, the self-assessment will be submitted within the period between the date on which any of the circumstances referred to in article 95 bis.6.a) of the Law of the PIT and the end of the immediately following period for Personal Income Tax returns, or the period for Personal Income Tax returns corresponding to the first fiscal year in which the taxpayer did not have such status as a result of the change of residence, if this were later.

 d.
 Loss of resident status of the partner who applied the tax deferral regime in spin-off, merger or absorption operations and exchange of securities when he transfers his residence to a Member State of the European Union or the European Economic Area

 Regulations: Articles 80.4 and 81.3 LIS ; art.
-14.3 Law Income Tax
+14.3 Law PIT

 Regarding the LIS see Law 27/2014, of November 27, on Corporate Tax.